Alejandro Agustín Lanusse

-Alejandro Agustín Lanusse (August 28, 1918 – August 26, 1996) was the de facto president of the Argentine Republic between March 22, 1971, and May 25, 1973, during the military dictatorship of the country called the "Argentine Revolution".
+Alejandro Agustín Lanusse Gelly (28 August 1918 – 26 August 1996) was the de facto president of the Argentine Republic between 26 March 1971 and 25 May 1973, during the military dictatorship of the country called the "Argentine Revolution".

-On March 26, 1971, Lanusse assumed the presidency in a totally unfavorable political climate.
+On 26 March 1971, Lanusse assumed the presidency in a totally unfavorable political climate.
 Guerrilla violence grew, popular discontent also, the continuity of the military government became difficult to sustain.
 Lanusse evaluated that the solution to the multiple conflicts was to end the proscription of Peronism and to decree a political opening that allowed a transition towards democracy.

 Early life

-He was born as Alejandro Agustín Lanusse Gelly on August 28, 1918, in Buenos Aires to his parents Luis Gustavo Lanusse Justo and Albertina Gelly Cantilo.
+He was born as Alejandro Agustín Lanusse Gelly on 28 August 1918, in Buenos Aires to Luis Gustavo Lanusse Justo and Albertina Gelly Cantilo.
+He was raised in an upper middle class family that had vast landholdings and interests in multiple commercial and industrial enterprises.

 Career

 A graduate of the Army Academy (Colegio Militar de la Nación, class of 1938), he served in different Cavalry units before becoming commander of the Regimiento de Granaderos a Caballo (Regiment of Horse Grenadiers, presidential escort unit).
-In 1951 he was sentenced to life imprisonment for his part in an attempted coup to overthrow Juan Perón.
-He was released in 1955 with the Revolución Libertadora, a military uprising which ousted General Perón and set up a military dictatorship which was in power from 1955 to 1958.
-In 1956 he was designated Ambassador to the Holy See.
-In 1960 he became assistant director of the Superior Military School and later Commander of the First Armored Cavalry Division.
-In 1962 he took part in the overthrowing of president Arturo Frondizi, and in 1966 supported General Juan Carlos Onganía in the ousting of president Arturo Illia.
-In 1968 Lanusse became Commander-in-Chief of the Argentine Army.
+In 1951, he was sentenced to life imprisonment for his part in an attempted coup against Juan Perón.
+He was released in 1955 with the Revolución Libertadora, a military uprising which ousted Perón and set up a military dictatorship which was in power from 1955 to 1958.
+In 1956, he was designated Ambassador to the Holy See.

+In 1960, he became assistant director of the Superior Military School and later Commander of the First Armored Cavalry Division.
+In 1962, he took part in the overthrowing of president Arturo Frondizi, and, in 1966, supported General Juan Carlos Onganía in the ousting of president Arturo Illia, a decision which he later regretted.
+In 1968, he became Commander-in-Chief of the Argentine Army.

 Presidency

+In contrast to the conservative Onganía, Lanusse was regarded by his aides as "the last liberal officer in the Argentine armed forces".
+In 1970, Lanusse led the coup that overthrew Onganía and installed General Roberto Levingston as president.
+Lanusse later called Levingston's appointment as a "barbarity" while defending the deicision at the time, saying that "it was done so as to avoid what had been happening" under Onganía.
+After Levingston tried to dismiss Lanusse as commander-in-chief, Lanusse carried out another coup that overthrew Levingston and installed himself as president in 1971.